alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 What Are Neural Nets?
 ============================================================================

+(Try to work in the classical description of neural nets here.)

 Lots of people like to describe neural nets as artificial brains.
 On one hand, neural nets are definitely biologically inspired, and there's good work to be done on pursuing them from a neuroscience perspective.
 On the other hand,